 Emily Dickinson certainly did not mean her poetry for just a joke, though her poems show a sense of humor as well.
-Thomas Wentworth Higginson and Mabel Loomis Todd were cognizant of the poet in person: how she made notes, or drafted poems, and what a clean copy was to look — according to her own resolves.
+Thomas Wentworth Higginson and Mabel Loomis Todd were cognizant of the poet in person.
+They knew how she made notes, or drafted poems, and what a clean copy was to look — according to her own resolves.
 Their edition does not have “idiosyncrasies”.
-Those occurred with Johnson’s print, year 1955.
+Those occurred with Johnson’s publication, year 1955.

-For most of the pieces, the poet never prepared them for print, and all book formats today are editions that compare somewhere between the first draft and the Declaration of Independence as published, in text refinement.
-There is always a simple question: do we believe Emily Dickinson tried to tell about Ears, Bees, or Birds so extraordinary, that you write them with capital letters?
+Most of the pieces never were finalized by the poet for print, and all book formats today are editions that compare somewhere between the first draft and the Declaration of Independence as published, in text refinement.
+There is always a simple question: do we believe Emily Dickinson tried to tell about about Bees, Ears, or Birds so extraordinary, that you write them with capital letters?

 Babbles the Bee in a stolid Ear,